nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Cons: There may be too many commands which can be combined to one.

-### Testing a flashcard
+### Test a flashcard

 #### Implementation

-The test mechanism is facilitated by `Flashcard`.
+The Test mechanism is facilitated by `Flashcard`.
 Specifically, `Statistics` stored within the flashcard. `Flashcard` implements the following methods.
 * `Flashcard#getFlashcardAfterTestSuccess()` — Returns a new `Flashcard` object with `Statistics:timesTested` and `Statistics:timesTestedCorrect` incremented by one.
 * `Flashcard#getFlashcardAfterTestFailure()` — Returns a new `Flashcard` object with `Statistics:timesTested` incremented by one.

 ##### Usage

-Given below is an example usage scenario and how the test mechanism behaves at each step.
+Given below is an example usage scenario and how the Test mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `Flashcard` to be tested will be initialized with the initial flashcard state.